 - Your rent could increase when your tenancy is due to renew

 - You won’t benefit if the property grows in value over time

-That means a first-time buyer couple with a household income of £100,000 and saving £1,000 per month would take just over nine years to save enough to buy a home in London.
+That means a first-time buyer couple with a household income of £100,000 and saving £1,000 per month would take just over nine years to save enough to buy a home in in the capital.

-The larger your deposit, the less you’ll need to borrow through a mortgage.
+The larger your deposit, though, the less you’ll need to borrow through a mortgage.